-It is a platform for the career launch and acceleration of top talent.
+It's a platform for launching the careers and accelerating the development of top talent.
 The programme has been mapped to our flagship professional accountancy qualification.
-Your new hires and existing staff have a funded, flexible pathway to becoming a fully qualified finance professional.
+Both new hires and existing staff have a funded, flexible pathway to becoming fully qualified finance professionals.

 Our apprenticeship focuses on complex business issues, as well as financial analysis, and offers the options of:

-- the BSc in Applied Accounting from Oxford Brookes University; and
+- a BSc in Applied Accounting from Oxford Brookes University; and

 - an MSc in Professional Accounting from the University of London.

-It is anticipated that apprentices will typically complete the apprenticeship in 36 months but this may vary due to prior qualifications and relevant work experience.
+We anticipate that apprentices will typically complete the apprenticeship in 36 months.
+But this may vary with prior qualifications and relevant work experience.

-Your apprentices can also choose to become an ACCA member after the successful completion of the apprenticeship, provided they have 36 months of practical experience, some of which will be gained along their apprenticeship journey.
+Your apprentices can also choose to become an ACCA member after the successful completion of their apprenticeship.
+They'll need 36 months of practical experience, some of which can be gained on their apprenticeship journey.

 How is the Level 7 apprenticeship structured?

-To get an idea of how our apprenticeship is structured, download our diagram (PDF, 25 Kb).
+To understand how our apprenticeship is structured, download our diagram (PDF, 25 Kb).

 The Level 7 Professional Accountant apprenticeship: